NargesArabMazar/secret_click_counter/README.md

 Secret Click Counter
-A Flutter package that counts clicks on any widget and shows a dialog with developers' names after 40 clicks.
+A Flutter package that counts clicks on any widget and displays a dialog with encrypted developers' names after 40 clicks.
 Installation
-Add the following to your pubspec.yaml:
+Add the package to your pubspec.yaml:
 dependencies:
   secret_click_counter: ^1.0.0

-Then run:
-flutter pub get
+Then run the following command to fetch the package: flutter pub get

 Usage
-Wrap any widget with a GestureDetector and call SecretClickCounter().handleClick(context) on tap.
-Here's an example: import 'package:flutter/material.dart';
+To use the package, wrap any widget with a GestureDetector and call SecretClickCounter().handleClick(context) on tap.
+Below is a complete example: import 'package:flutter/material.dart';
 import 'package:secret_click_counter/secret_click_counter.dart';